dev-protocol/clubsx/src/plugins/memberships/README.md

 And the NFT supports pricing by ETH (WETH).

-The NFT will defer its minting until your club’s users have paid, so you pay for gas only for the NFT initial setup.
+The NFT will defer its minting until your users have paid, so you pay for gas only for the NFT initial setup.